atlregional/atltransit.org/pages/guide/safety.md

 </div>

-## Email/SMS Updates

-Sign up for future email and SMS service updates to stay informed to get info on just the routes you care about.
-(Expected Late 2016)

-{% include forms/alerts_signup.html size="col-sm-5 col-xs-7 col-md-4" %}

 ## Safety

 The [MARTA See & Say App](http://www.itsmarta.com/developers/app-station.aspx#) offers riders a quick and discrete method for reporting suspicious activity directly to MARTA Police.
 Using this app, riders can send MARTA Police pictures, text messages, and locations of suspicious persons and/or activities.